Cedar Hollow

 Access the Guide →Scan to Unlock

 Cedar Hollow Promises extends beyond the page.
-Scan any code below with your phone camera to step directly into a character's world — their voice, their testimony, their truth.
+Scan any code below with your phone camera to step into the characters, the story behind the story, and the author's ongoing voice.

 Point your camera here